This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 A remarkable finding:

 In this research Dr.'s Cheney, Peterson & Bell sent blood samples from their own Chronic Fatigue Syndrome patients to Dr. Stratton's Vanderbilt Chlamydia pneumoniae lab for testing.
 According to Dr. Stratton, they tested 100's if not 1000's of such blood samples.
-These were tested using both ELISA-based serologic methods and PCRi testing using the tests developed by Stratton, et al. at the Vanderbilt Chlamydia Research Laboratory.
+These were tested using both ELISA-based serologic methods and PCR testing using the tests developed by Stratton, et al. at the Vanderbilt Chlamydia Research Laboratory.
 Dr. Stratton's lab found that the majority (almost 100%) of Chronic Fatigue Syndrome patients were PCR positive for Chlamydia pneumoniae in blood samples.

 That the selected patient group of Chronic Fatigue Syndrome patients had almost 100% positive PCR tests for Chlamydia pneumoniae (actual proteins, which means actual presence of the bacterial particles not only an antigen response which could be remnant from prior infection) is an extraordinary finding.
-Further, the majority also had either elevated IgM or IgGi antibodies to Chlamydia pneumoniae major outer membrane protein cross-confirming the PCR based findings.
+Further, the majority also had either elevated IgM or IgG antibodies to Chlamydia pneumoniae major outer membrane protein cross-confirming the PCR based findings.

 Of course this in-of-itself does not mean Cpn is the cause of CFS.
 The presence of Chlamydia pneumoniae could be due to some third factor that is part of Chronic Fatigue Syndrome (such as immuno-suppression, etc).
 But such high of a correlation with one specific organism outweighs every other or biological finding to date in CFS research.
 No other single variable in the CFS literature even comes close to being found in near 100% of CFS patients.
 Now, there are some unknowns here, especially the criterian used to select those patient samples sent to Vanderbilt.
 This remains unknown as of this writing.